More Victims of “Success” with Groupon Emerge

-That Groupon voucher is great for the customer, but it can be a near-death knell for the business on the other side of the transaction.
-(What is Groupon?
-Groupon is an online service through which businesses offer deep-discount deals to Groupon’s users.
-The customer purchases the deal up front - say $5 for a $10 cake - and then they take the coupon Groupon sends them to the bakery to redeem it.)
-Customers who use Groupon like the great discounts - but merchants tell another story.
+That Living Social or Groupon voucher is great for the customer, but it can be a near-death knell for the business on the other side of the transaction.
+(What are LivingSocial and Groupon?
+Groupon and Living Social are online services through which businesses offer deep-discount deals to Groupon’s and Living Social’s users.
+The customer purchases the deal up front – say $5 for a $10 cake – and then they take the coupon Groupon or LivingSocial sends them to the bakery to redeem it.)
+Customers who use Living Social and Groupon like the great discounts – but merchants tell another story.

 We’ve previously mentioned Posie Cafe and their problems as a Groupon deal provider.
 In fact, their Groupon offering nearly put the Portland, Oregon coffee shop out of business.